 A good homeland security degree program should include career resources like resume assistance and internship placement, as well as academic counseling and tutoring services.

-Finally, you want to pick a homeland security degree program that focuses on your specific area of interest.
+Finally, you want to pick one of the best homeland security degree program options that focus on your specific area of interest.
 If, for instance, you want a degree that specializes in cybersecurity, a program focused on counterterrorism may not be the right fit for you.